Really, why not? Do you think that PR is only for the big guns or that winning races will be sufficient? Well, it’s not and it won’t.

 The Chartered Institute of Public Relations defines it as follows:

-Public Relations is about reputation – the result of what you do, what you say and what others say about you.
-Public Relations is the discipline which looks after reputation, with the aim of earning understanding and support and influencing opinion and behaviour.
-It is the planned and sustained effort to establish and maintain goodwill and mutual understanding between an organisation [or an individual] and its publics.
+Public Relations is about reputation – the result of what you do, what you say, and what others say about you.
+Public Relations is the discipline that looks after reputation, with the aim of earning understanding and support, and influencing opinion and behavior.
+It is the planned and sustained effort to establish and maintain goodwill and mutual understanding between an organization [or an individual] and its public.

 The important word here is ‘reputation’.

-Usually, people put good or bad in front of ‘reputation’ but it is the simple fact to have one, i.e. to be KNOWN to the general public, that will distinguish you from your fellow drivers and will make all the difference.
+Usually, people put good or bad in front of ‘reputation’ but it is the simple fact of having one, i.e. to be KNOWN to the general public, that will distinguish you from your fellow drivers.
 Good PR will do just that for you.

 The real reason companies sponsor you